-Whether your interest is in using advanced technology such as artificial intelligence to help keep animals healthy or develop tailored medical treatment plans for them, or in applying your community-engagement and civic leadership skills to help protect the welfare of local animal populations, a wealth of opportunity-rich, good-paying careers are available in the field of veterinary medicine.
+Your interest may be in using advanced technology to help keep animals healthy, or in developing tailored medical treatment plans, or in applying your community-engagement and civic-leadership skills to help protect local animal populations.
+Whatever veterinary path you choose, a wealth of opportunity-rich careers awaits.

 What do veterinary students do?

 Frequently Asked Questions